 It might seem odd to you, to add pepper into your latte, but there's a logic behind that madness - adding a pinch of black pepper to your recipes with turmeric can help you get the most out of it.
 Pepper and its bio-active compound piperine, enhance curcumin absorption by the body by up to 2,000%, making turmeric more effective in smaller doses.

 In my turmeric latte you'll find: fresh ginger and fresh turmeric, black pepper, ground turmeric, cinnamon, cloves and plant milk (my favourite one for this drink is soy vanilla one).
-Turmeric has many, but many health benefits (see infographic below) and to avail fully of its properties you should consume 1/2 to 1 1/2 teaspoons of turmeric per day and you may start to feel the benefits after about four to eight weeks.
+Turmeric has many, but many health benefits (see infographic below) and to avail fully of its properties, you should consume 1/2 to 1 1/2 teaspoons of turmeric per day, then you may start to feel the benefits after about four to eight weeks.

 How to make it...